mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The main structure is MLSMessageContent, which contains the content of the message.
 This structure is authenticated using MLSMessageAuth (see {{content-authentication}}).
-A pair (MLSMessageContent, MLSMessageAuth) can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.
+The two structures are combined in MLSMessageContentAuth, which can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.

 MLSCiphertext represents a signed and encrypted message, with protections for both the content of the message and related